Samyakjain2/Samyakjain2/README.md

   I'm a Computer Science Engineering student at Deogiri Institute of Engineering and Management Studies with a keen interest in technology and innovation.
 My passion lies in leveraging technology to solve real-world problems and drive impactful change.
 I thrive on leading teams, collaborating internationally, and bringing creative ideas to life through tech.
 </p>

-- 🔭 I’m currently working on **DIEMS: Training and Placement Portal**
+- 🔭 I’m currently working on **DIEMS Training and Placement Portal**
 - 🌱 I’m currently learning **React Native and Project Management Tools.**
 - 👨‍💻 All of my projects are available at [http://samyakjain.auradigital.in/](http://samyakjain.auradigital.in/)
 - 📫 How to reach me **samyakdjain03@gmail.com**